Stress & relaxation strategies in pregnancy

 Guided muscle relaxation

 This technique involves tensing and relaxing specific muscle groups around your body.
-This can help release the muscle tension caused by stress or assist you with sleeping if you are dealing with pregnancy-related insomnia.
+This can help release the muscle tension caused by stress.
+It can also assist you with sleeping if you are dealing with pregnancy-related insomnia.

 Breathing exercises

-Becoming aware of your breathing and breathing in and out deeply and evenly can ensure you have the right balance of oxygen and carbon dioxide in your system.
-This form of controlled breathing not only keeps your mind and body functioning well, but can also lower your blood pressure, promote feelings of calmness and help you to de-stress and relax.
+Become aware of your breathing.
+Breathing in and out deeply and evenly can ensure you have the right balance of oxygen and carbon dioxide in your system.
+This form of controlled breathing keeps your mind and body functioning well.
+It can also lower your blood pressure, promote feelings of calmness and help you to de-stress and relax.

 Guided mental imagery

-Closing your eyes and imagining that you are in a safe, calm and relaxing place can be an effective way to remove yourself from current stressors in your environment and, as a result, relieve feelings of stress.
+Close your eyes and imagine that you are in a safe, calm and relaxing place.
+This can be an effective way to remove yourself from current stressors in your environment and, as a result, relieve feelings of stress.

 There are many apps, websites and podcasts available to help you with these self-help strategies for relaxation.
 Keep in mind though, that some of the digital tools work better for some people than others.
-So don’t be surprised if it requires some trial and error before you find the one that works best for you, and you may indeed prefer to join a community group class.
+Don’t be surprised if it requires some trial and error to find the one that works best for you; you may indeed prefer to join a community group class.